samirelanduk/points/docs/source/overview.rst

   >>> vector.length()
   3

-Not that 'length' here refers to the number of values in the Vector - to get the size of the line the Vector represents in space, you need the magnitude:
+Note that 'length' here refers to the number of values in the Vector - to get the size of the line the Vector represents in space, you need the magnitude:

   >>> vector.magnitude()